Cyber Threats

 Social Engineering Attacks

-Social engineering remains one of the most dangerous hacking techniques employed by cybercriminals, largely because it relies on human error rather than technical vulnerabilities.
+Social engineering remains one of the most dangerous hacking techniques cybercriminals employ, largely because it relies on human error rather than technical vulnerabilities.
 The victim provides sensitive information or unwittingly installs malware on their device because the attacker poses as a legitimate actor.

 Types of social engineering attacks: